 - Warning status –This is the status you will receive the first time you fail to meet the standards above.
 You are still able to receive aid but must successfully complete the next term.
 Failure to do so will result in suspension.

 - Suspension status – This is the status you will receive if you fail to meet the standards for a consecutive term.
 You are not eligible to receive financial aid funds.
 You have the right to submit a Request for Reinstatement or Extension of Eligibility appeal.

-- Probation status – If your Request for Suspension or Extension of Eligibility appeal is approved (which will include special conditions you must follow to continue receiving aid), you will be granted a probation status for the term after the appeal.
+- Probation status – If your Request for Reinstatement or Extension of Eligibility appeal is approved (which will include special conditions you must follow to continue receiving aid), you will be granted a probation status for the term after the appeal.

 Qualitative Requirements (GPA)

-- Must earn a 2.0 or greater GPA every term and have cumulative 2.0, or better, GPA after 1 academic year
+- Must earn a 2.0 or greater GPA every term and have cumulative 2.0 GPA, or better, after 1 academic year

 - Your GPA will be reviewed at the end of every term